Ualabi/self_balancing_binary_search_tree/README.rst

 Getting Started
 ===============

-To start working with the library, you will only need 3 lines more
+To start working with the library, you will only need 2 lines more

 .. code-block:: python

-    >>> from self_balancing_binary_search_tree import TreeNode
     >>> from self_balancing_binary_search_tree import SBBST
     >>> MySBBST = SBBST()